Will strive to get CPI down to 4 pc; El Nino a challenge for food inflation: Das | Headlines

 ''We continue to be watchful on the inflation front.
 We expect inflation to be at 5.1 per cent in FY24, and we will continue to strive and get it down to 4 per cent,'' he added.

-On the high borrowing costs, Das said interest rates have a direct relation with inflation, and the RBI can cut interest rates if the consumer price inflation cools down to 4 per cent or thereabouts on a durable basis.
+On the high borrowing costs, Das said interest rates on loans may have a direct relation with inflation, and if inflation cools down on a durable basis, people can expect lower interest rates on loans.
 The governor explained that the Russia-Ukraine war, which led to a shoot-up in the commodity prices, led to a surge in inflation, but added that crude prices are not a concern from an inflation perspective now as they've come down to USD 76-76 a barrel.

 Food inflation has also come down, Das said, adding that measures like the Food Corporation of India releasing wheat and rice stocks have also helped.